hika-yamaguchi/eternalart/README.md

 # Profile
 - I am a 20-yo student in Hokkaido University or 'Hokudai', Japan.
-- I majors in medicine.
+- I major in medicine.
 - I'm interested in strong AI, and neuroscience (whichever theoretical or experimental).
 - How to reach me: plz DM to Twitter@kyu_beta003.
 - Pronouns: "Umapyoi Densetsu", "Umamusume Pretty Derby", "Make debut!", "Special Week", and etc.